 In the 15th century, the castle was expanded with a circumference of external brick walls, located approximately 12.5 meters from the main perimeter and also reinforced with buttresses.
 What is unusual, they had a considerable thickness, similar to the inner ring of fortifications.
 In the fifteenth century, the gate was also extended by a foregate, and small towers were built in the corners of the second perimeter, perhaps adapted to fire defense.
 The outer defense zone was an irrigated moat surrounding the castle from the land side.
 Later reconstructions, perhaps even late medieval, were associated with the paving of the courtyard and the construction of earth ramparts that protected the castle from the north and east.

-Currently, only the elements of the defensive walls, mainly the northern and southern part, as well as the relics of the tower are a trace of the former splendor of the building.
+Currently, only the elements of the defensive walls, mainly the northern and southern part, as well as the relics of the tower, which in the highest place has been preserved to a height of 11.8 meters, are a trace of the former splendor of the building.
 Picturesque ruin is open to visitors.

 Leksykon zamków w Polsce, red.
 L.Kajzer, Warszawa 2003.